CoreyThuro/RB-TT/archive/radical_uf_hott_paper.md

 **Collaborative Resource Bounds**: How do resource bounds compose when multiple agents collaborate?
 What is the overhead of mathematical communication?

-**Resource-Bounded Computability**: What is the relationship between RB-HOTT[R] and classical computability theory?
+**Resource-Bounded Computability**: What is the relationship between RB-TT[R] and classical computability theory?
 How do different resource bounds relate to complexity classes?

 **Empirical Resource Measurement**: Can we empirically measure the actual resource bounds of human mathematicians?
 How do these vary across individuals and domains?

 ## Conclusion: Mathematics as Resource-Bounded Activity

 Resource-Bounded Ultrafinitist Homotopy Type Theory represents a fundamental reconceptualization of mathematics itself.
-Rather than viewing resource constraints as unfortunate limitations to be overcome through infinite idealization, RB-HOTT[R] treats them as constitutive of mathematical meaning.
+Rather than viewing resource constraints as unfortunate limitations to be overcome through infinite idealization, RB-TT[R] treats them as constitutive of mathematical meaning.

 This perspective has profound implications: